str8outtaheap/heapwn/GoogleCTF/SFTP/README.md

 > This file server has a sophisticated malloc implementation designed to thwart traditional heap exploitation techniques...
 > [sftp](https://github.com/str8outtaheap/heapwn/blob/master/GoogleCTF/SFTP/bin/sftp)

+[Zjl](https://github.com/dimos) and I teamed up for SFTP.
 The challenge description refers to a sophisticated `malloc` implementation.
 Hence, the heap allocator is the first unit we inspect since all the basic operations of the binary manipulate the memory in the heap through `malloc`, `realloc` and `free`.
 `malloc` returns a pseudo-random address within the boundaries of its "custom" heap:

 ```c